-Our Admissions Advisor, Kira Hakanson is Swedish-American.
-She got her host family in Ecuador wooden figurines of the dala hest (doll horses), a traditional Swedish souvenir.
+Our Admissions Advisor, Kira Hakanson, is Swedish-American.
+She got her host family in Ecuador wooden figurines of the dalahäst (doll horses), a traditional Swedish souvenir.

 And when our Admissions Manager Abbi Eidt studied abroad in both Argentina and Scotland, she opted to bring a piece of the U.S. South with her – hot sauce and creole seasoning!

-Bringing regional ingredients or food items that aren’t available in your host country also gives you the opportunity to prepare a meal with your host family together and share a special moment – a fun and interactive way to share your culture with them!
+Bringing regional ingredients or food items that aren’t available in your host country also allows you to prepare a meal with your host family together and share a special moment – a fun and interactive way to share your culture with them!

 What gifts not to get your host family

-Typically, shelf stable items are a safe bet and keep in mind TSA regulations if you are bringing carry on luggage.
+Typically, shelf-stable items are a safe bet and keep in mind TSA regulations if you are traveling with carry-on luggage.